The Latest Personal Finance News for December 2024

 Mortgage interest rates have been uncomfortably high for more than two years now, disrupting the housing market and pushing mortgage payments to record highs.

-While rates have largely trended downward in 2024, the latest blip adds more uncertainty to the timeline for housing costs to become more affordable again.
+While rates trended downward for most of 2024, they're now higher than they were at the start of the year, adding more uncertainty to the timeline for housing costs to become more affordable again.

 What You Can Do